top of page

 3. Highly Sensitive People are emotionally intense and empathetic

 Highly Sensitive People experience strong both positive and negative emotions.
 For example, simple sadness can quickly turn into deep melancholy.
-This can take place in response to a range of external sensations, as well as as a result of the deep processing of their own thoughts.
+This can take place in response to a range of external sensations, as well as as a result of the deep processing of their thoughts.
 It also increases their sensitivity to the feelings of others, making them very empathetic.

 4. Highly Sensitive People are sensory sensitive, i.e. they have heightened senses